Counseling and Advising

 Local Scholarship 2020 for Seniors

 This year the Edina Local Scholarship program will be administered by the Edina High School Counseling Department.
-Scholarship information packets will be distributed in early March 2020.
+Scholarship information packets were distributed February 27, 2020 in Advisory.

 Class of 2020 Local Scholarship List and Application